Revised Total Coliform Rule

 - Identify the sample schedule and rotation plan among sampling sites for collection of routine, repeat and triggered source sampling

-If your existing plan does not include the additional requirements above, please submit a new plan to your local regulating agency (DDW District Office or County Environmental Health Office).
-A sample bacteriological sample siting plan will be available soon.
+If your existing plan does not include the additional requirements above, please submit a new plan to your local regulating agency (DDW District Office or Local Primacy Agency , e.g. County Environmental Health Office).
+Guidance for creating a bacteriological sample siting plan is available from your local regulating agency.
+A template bacteriological sample siting plan for small water systems is available below.

 Routine and Repeat Sampling

-Routine sampling frequency and number of required samples remain the same for all water systems.
-Within 24 hours following a total coliform-positive sample result, water systems shall continue to collect a repeat sample set of 3 samples (4 samples for systems which collect only one routine sample per month).
-Water systems which collect fewer than five routine samples per month must continue to collect five routine samples in the month following a total coliform-positive sample result.
+Table 64423-A lists the required number of routine samples per month based on population served or number of service connections.
+Within 24 hours following a total coliform-positive sample result, water systems shall continue to collect a repeat sample set of 3 samples.
 All routine and repeat samples must be collected according to the approved bacteriological sample siting plan above.

 |...Less than 40 routine and repeat samples per month||More than 1 TC-positive sample in a month|

 |...40 or more routine and repeat samples per month||More than 5.0% TC-positive samples in a month|